opencog/atomese-simd/README.md

 Steps:
 * Get some OpenCL GPU hardware, such as a Radeon graphics card.
-* Install `clinfo` and `mesa-opencl-icd` and `opencl-headers` Maybe more, for your hardware.
+* Install `clinfo` and `mesa-opencl-icd` and `opencl-headers` Maybe more; depends on your distro and hardware.
 * Maybe also: `ocl-icd-opencl-dev` and `opencl-clhpp-headers` ?
 * `sudo usermod -a -G video <user_id>`
+* Build and install cogutils, the AtomSpace, and the code here.
+  This uses the same build style as all other OpenCog projects.

-Make sure the software isn't insane, by running `opencog/opencl/scaffolding/show-ocl-hw` executable from the `build` directory.
-It will print a short-form hardware listing that should match what the `clinfo` command lists.
-If it doesn't, something is wrong with the code here.
+Make sure the software isn't insane, by running `opencog/atoms/opencl/scaffolding/show-ocl-hw` executable from the `build` directory.
+It will print a short hardware listing that is a subset of what the `clinfo` command lists.
+If it doesn't work, that is probably because it's too stupid to find your hardware.
+Read the source, Luke.

-Make sure you can talk to the hardware, by running the `opencog/opencl/scaffolding/run-hello-world` executable from the `build` directory.
+Make sure you can talk to the hardware, by running the `opencog/atoms/opencl/scaffolding/run-hello-world` executable from the `build` directory.
 It should print `>>This is only a test<<` if the code ran on the GPUs.
 It will work only if there is a copy of `hello.cl` in whatever directory that you are running `run-hello-world` from.

-The `opencog/opencl/scaffolding/run-vec-mult` executable is similar to above; it performs a simple vector multiply.
+The `opencog/atoms/opencl/scaffolding/run-vec-mult` executable is similar to above; it performs a simple vector multiply.